Sahilkumar098/DOCKER-BLOGHOSTER/README.md

 - Install Docker-ce on Your machine. ( I know you are capable to do it by searching on GOOGLE.
 Go ahead Install it.)
 - Install Docker-compose
 - Download the above yaml File and edit it to your Liking.
 (Don't change the name, it might give some warning or error on changing the name)
-- Run the command with your terminal in the directory in which your yaml file is saved:     $docker-compose up$
+- Run the command with your terminal in the directory in which your yaml file is saved:     **docker-compose up**
 - Voila!
 Your server is up and running.
 (The port numbers are given in the yaml file, take it as a reference)
 - Happy  Blogging!